FS-Researcher: Test-Time Scaling for Long-Horizon Research Tasks with File-System-Based Agents: Introduction

 Recent progress in coding agents and AI-powered IDEs suggests that a file-system workspace is an effective substrate for long-horizon tool use and iterative development~\citep{yang2024sweagentagentcomputerinterfacesenable, Cursor, Claude-code}.
 Inspired by this paradigm yet addressing the unique nature of deep research—where agents must navigate noisy web content, extract and organize factual evidence, and synthesize coherent narratives—we propose \textbf{FS-Researcher}, a dual-agent framework that separates evidence accumulation from report composition.
 The first agent, \textbf{Context Builder}, functions as a librarian that browses the internet, reads potentially relevant documents, takes notes, and archives them into a hierarchically organized knowledge base whose size can far exceed context limits.
 The second agent, \textbf{Report Writer}, composes the report section by section, treating the knowledge base as its sole source of facts and loading relevant information on demand.
 Figure~\ref{fig:framework} shows the overview of FS-Researcher.

 Our file-system-based workspace offers three key advantages: (1) it mirrors the native environment humans use for complex, long-horizon tasks, providing well-established interfaces for deep research; (2) it can store information far exceeding the model's context window, allowing on-demand access without context overflow; and (3) it makes intermediate artifacts (e.g., plans, error logs) persistent and revisitable, enabling iterative refinement across multiple agent sessions\footnote{Here we define \textbf{session} as a complete agent run from input prompt to final response.}.
+Notably, file I/O introduces negligible latency ($<$0.03\% of total wall-clock time; see Appendix~\ref{app:latency_profiling}).
 A comparison of file-system-based agents and existing paradigms is shown in Figure~\ref{fig:comparison_paradigm}.

 As a result, our framework natively enables iterative refinement through the persistent workspace, thus allowing better token utilization for both information gathering and report writing.
 Extensive experiments demonstrate that FS-Researcher achieves state-of-the-art performance on open-ended deep research benchmarks across various backbone models.
 Further ablation studies reveal a positive correlation between the quality of the final report and the computation allocated to the \textbf{Context Builder} agent, indicating effective test-time scaling with the file-system paradigm.